 The "Heirs' Property Tax Relief Act" aims to amend the South Carolina Code of Laws by modifying Section 12-37-3150, which pertains to the assessment of property transfers.
-The bill specifically seeks to exclude transfers made among family members that are intended to clear the title of heirs' property.
-This change is designed to facilitate the process for related descendants who have a legal claim to such property, ensuring that both the grantor and grantee had an interest in the property prior to the transfer.
+The bill specifically introduces a provision that excludes transfers made among family members for the purpose of clearing the title of heirs' property.
+This means that when related descendants who have a legal claim to heirs' property transfer their interests to one another, these transactions will not be considered assessable transfers, provided that both the grantor and grantee had an interest in the property prior to the transfer.

 Latest Version: 12-37-3150